RafikGerges/CEHv10-Notes/11 - Cryptography - Steganography.md

 - Some root CAs are automatically added to OSes that they already trust; normally are reputable companies
 - **Self-Signed Certificates** - certificates that are not signed by a CA; generally not used for public; used for development purposes
   - Signed by the same entity it certifies
+  - example: certificate issued by Apple’s Keychain and uses the public key to sign documents that are used throughout the network.
- - **SSL** - uses RSA and provides channel security with Private channel, Authenticated channel, Reliable
+ - **SSL** - uses RSA and provides channel security with Private channel, Authenticated channel, Reliable, The client creates the key after verifying the server’s identity.
  - **TLS** - uses RSA 1024 or 2048 , TLS Handshake(authentiication and exchange symmetric key) and TLS Record(encryption itself during session).

 ### <u>Digital Signatures</u>